 - Dental porcelain tends to be as durable as natural tooth enamel

 - If your gums recede with age, no unbecoming dark streak will form at the gum line

-- Greater stability – the ceramic won’t change shape when exposed to hot and cold
+- Greater stability so that the ceramic won’t change shape when exposed to hot and cold

 Porcelain is also stain resistant, meaning not only will the crown match the natural shade of your teeth but it will retain that lifelike color throughout the lifetime of the restoration.